 If you need a liquid CD, you’ll earn lower CD rates than if you choose a finite term.

 Narrow down your options, look at the fees and fine print, and choose the CD that will cost you the least and that you will be able to meet the requirements.
+We recommend checking out online banks and seeing what they have to offer.

 Can You Remove Money from a CD?